Simulated Students in Tutoring Dialogues: Substance or Illusion?: Related Work

 \subsection{Student Simulation in Dialogues}

 Many recent works have explored LLM-based student simulation in educational dialogues, mainly using prompting and conditioning on student personas.
 MathDial introduces a dialogue dataset with LLM-simulated students exhibiting specific misconceptions \cite{mathdial}, while other work uses zero-shot prompting to generate student responses for the purpose of downstream tutor training \cite{eth-tutor-rl}.
-Several works simulate students by conditioning LLMs on cognitive states, misconceptions, and prior knowledge, enabling diverse simulated interactions with tutoring agents \cite{liu2024socraticlm, wang-etal-2025-training}.
+Several works simulate students by conditioning LLMs on cognitive states, misconceptions, and prior knowledge, enabling diverse simulated interactions with tutoring agents \cite{liu2024socraticlm, wang-etal-2025-training, wang-etal-2024-book2dial}.
 Other works use LLMs to simulate student learning curves and realistic misconceptions \cite{jin2024teach, schmucker2024ruffle}, behavior that corresponds to different demographic, behavioral, or personality traits \cite{markel2023gpteach, liu-etal-2024-personality, litype}, and goals and learning trajectories \cite{2024.EDM-doctoral-consortium.122}.
-Finally, one recent work uses SFT to create a student model, finding that it improves significantly over the base model \cite{perczel2025teachlm}.
-These dialogue-based simulated students are typically developed for the purpose of generating data for training and evaluating LLM tutoring agents, or creating training environments for human tutors.
+One recent work leverages a multi-agent LLM pipeline to refine cognitive and linguistic properties of student responses, and performs DPO on resulting data \cite{cao2026developing}.
+Another work leverages machine unlearning to remove knowledge of specific concepts from LLMs in order to study how they relearn these concepts through dialogue tutoring \cite{song2026simulating}.
+Finally, recent works have also used SFT to create simulated students, finding that this approach significantly improves authenticity \cite{perczel2025teachlm, cao2026developing}.
+In general, dialogue-based simulated students are typically developed for the purpose of generating data for training and evaluating LLM tutoring agents \cite{eth-tutor-rl, scarlatos2025training, wang-etal-2024-book2dial}, or creating training environments for human tutors \cite{pan2025tutorup, markel2023gpteach}.

 However, these works tend to focus on simulating entire dialogues that are not grounded in real student data.
 In contrast, our work focuses on predicting student utterances at the turn-level, which we validate by comparing against real student data.
-While some prior work explicitly predicts turn-level knowledge and correctness of student turns \cite{dialogue-kt}, they do not predict the full text of student utterances, therefore missing many other aspects of student behavior.
+While some prior works explicitly predict turn-level knowledge and correctness of student turns \cite{dialogue-kt,ikram-etal-2025-exploring}, they do not predict the full text of student utterances, therefore missing many other aspects of student behavior.